QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Benchmarks

-Concerning the second-order methods (which have the indisputable advantage to be applicable to larger molecules than the ones considered here), we have the following ranking in terms of MAEs: EOM-MP2 $\approx$ CIS(D) $<$ CC2 $\approx$ ADC(2) $<$ CCSD $\approx$ STEOM-CCSD, which fits our previous conclusions on the specific subsets \cite{Loos_2018a,Loos_2019,Loos_2020b,Loos_2020c,Loos_2020d}.
-A very similar ranking is obtained when one looks at the MSEs.
-It is noteworthy that the performances of EOM-MP2 and CCSD are getting notably worse when the system size increases, while CIS(D) and STEOM-CCSD have a very stable behavior with respect to system size.
-Indeed, the EOM-MP2 MAE attains 0.42 eV for molecules containing between 7 and 10 non-hydrogen atoms, whereas the CCSD tendency to overshoot the transition energies yield a MSE of 0.22 eV for the same set (a rather large error).
-For CCSD, this conclusion fits benchmark studies published by other groups \cite{Schreiber_2008,Caricato_2010,Watson_2013,Kannar_2014,Kannar_2017,Dutta_2018}.
-For example, K\'ann\'ar and Szalay obtained a MAE of 0.18 eV on Thiel's set for the states exhibiting a dominant single excitation character.
-The CCSD degradation with system size might partially explain the similar (though less pronounced) trend obtained for CCSDR(3).
-Regarding the apparently better performances of STEOM-CCSD as compared to CCSD, we recall that several challenging states have been naturally removed from the STEOM-CCSD statistics because the active character percentage was lower than $98\%$ (see above).
 In contrast to EOM-MP2 and CCSD, the overall accuracy of CC2 and ADC(2) does significantly improve for larger molecules, the performances of the two methods being, as expected, similar \cite{Harbach_2014}.
 Let us note that these two methods show similar accuracies for singlet and triplet transitions, but are significantly less accurate for Rydberg transitions, as already pointed out previously \cite{Kannar_2017}.
 Therefore, both CC2 and ADC(2) offer an appealing cost-to-accuracy ratio for large compounds, which explains their popularity in realistic chemical scenarios \cite{Hattig_2005c,Goerigk_2010a,Send_2011a,Winter_2013,Jacquemin_2015b,Oruganti_2016}.
 For the scaled methods [SOS-ADC(2), SOS-CC2, and SCS-CC2], the TURBOMOLE scaling factors do not seem to improve things upon the unscaled versions, while the Q-CHEM scaling factors for ADC(2) provide a small, yet significant improvement for this set of molecules.
 Of course, one of the remaining open questions regarding all these methods is their accuracy for even larger systems.